-The Governing body ensure that a strong Safeguarding culture is embedded within the school, that our commitment to keep our children safe is explicit and understood by all in the school community and that our practice reflects the Governors' vision and values.
+that a strong Safeguarding culture is embedded within the school, that our commitment to keep our children safe is explicit and understood by all in the school community and that our practice reflects the Governing Board's vision and values.

-The Governing body ensure that all required policies relating to child protection and safeguarding (including Covid-19 requirements and guidance) are in place and that the child protection policy reflects statutory and local guidance.
-Safeguarding is a standing item on the agenda of all Governors' meetings.
+The Governing Board ensures that all required policies relating to child protection and safeguarding (including Covid-19) are in place and that the child protection policy reflects statutory and local guidance.
+Safeguarding is a standing item on the agenda of all GB's meetings.
 The policy is reviewed at least annually.

-The Governing body ensure that the policies, procedures, practice and professional development and training in our school are effective and comply with the statutory requirements at all times.
-The Governing body will ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information as provided for in the Data Protection Act 2018 and the GDPR.
+The Governing Board ensures that the policies, procedures, practice and professional development and training in our school are effective and comply with the statutory requirements at all times.
+The GB will ensure relevant staff have due regard to the relevant data protection principles, which allow them to share (and withhold) personal information as provided for in the Data Protection Act 2018 and the GDPR.

-The Governing body ensure that there is a named Designated Safeguarding Lead and Deputy Safeguarding Lead(s) in place, that they have their safeguarding role explicitly within their job descriptions and are appropriately trained for their role, as set out in Keeping Children Safe in Education 2021.
+The Governing Board ensures that there is a named Designated Safeguarding Lead and Deputy Safeguarding Lead(s) in place, that they have their safeguarding role explicitly within their job descriptions and are appropriately trained for their role, as set out in Keeping Children Safe in Education 2021.
 The link governor for safeguarding visits the school regularly for meetings with the DSL and to observe safeguarding in school at first hand.
-The DSL reports directly to Governors on issues arising from their role which impact on the school.
+The DSL reports directly to Headteacher on issues arising from their role which impact on the school.